Botanical garden of Upper Brittany

 The Botanical garden of Upper Brittany (French: Jardin botanique de Haute-Bretagne) is a private estate with an area of 25 hectare, located in the Ille-et-Vilaine department of Brittany, near the medieval city of Fougères.
-The park is part of the estate of La Foltière, where stands the Château de la Foltière, and was built in 1847.
+The park is part of the estate of La Foltière, where stands the Château de la Foltière built in 1847.

 Location

 The Botanical garden of Upper Brittany is located on the village of Le Châtellier (Ille-et-Vilaine), approximately 10 km from the city of Fougères, between Rennes and the Mont Saint-Michel, near the A84 motorway.